dave42299/mountain-windninja-app/docs/project-plan.md

 - Downloading the matching HRRR weather forecast from NOAA
 - Running the WindNinja solver in a Docker container
 - Displaying job progress and serving output file downloads
-- (Future) Rendering results in an interactive 3D terrain + wind visualization
+- Rendering results as animated wind particles over 3D terrain in the browser

 The project adapts and extends the existing CLI-based workflow at [Austfi/mountain_windninja](https://github.com/Austfi/mountain_windninja).